jwcalder/LAML/README.md

-# Linear Algebra and Machine Learning Textbook
+# Linear Algebra, Data Science, and Machine Learning Textbook

 This is the main website for electronic material for the textbook